zephir-lang/zephir/CONTRIBUTING.md

-Zephirn is an open source project and a volunteer effort.
+Zephir is an open source project and a volunteer effort.

 *We only accept bug reports, new feature requests and pull requests in GitHub*.